pymupdf/PyMuPDF/docs/glossary.rst

             endstream
             endobj

         See :ref:`AdobeManual` p.
-60. PyMuPDF supports retrieving stream content via :meth:`Document.xrefStream`.
+60. PyMuPDF supports retrieving stream content via :meth:`Document.xref_stream`.
 Use :meth:`Document.is_stream` to determine whether an object is of stream type.

 .. data:: unitvector